Sacrafex/Sacrafex/README.md

 ### About Me

-Oracle of Code and Creed and Architect of Digital Domains, I bring structure to the chaos of code, constantly crafting systems that function efficiently.
-I serve as the Overseer of Systemic Operations, ensuring everything runs with efficiency and purpose.
-With a sharp focus as an Implementation Specialist, I bring visions to life and when necessary, I am a Defenestration QA.
+**Sacrafex (Killian Zabinsky)** — the Oracle of Code and Creed and Architect of Digital Domains bringing structure to the chaos of code, constantly crafting systems that run with precision.
+As the Overseer of Systemic Operations, I ensure every function is purposeful and efficient.
+With a sharp focus as an Implementation Specialist, I transforms vision into reality, and when duty calls, steps in as a fearless Defenestration QA.
+Beyond code, I am a part-time **organist**, a **lover of off-roading**, and **mechanics**.
+I love vehicles especially the ones Jeep or Defender lineup.
+My favorite vehicle is the legendary **Jeep Wrangler Rubicon JLU 4x4**, a machine that reflects both rugged precision and a all-in-one vehicle.

 ### Languages Known